Charlton Cemetery

-Charlton Cemetery is a cemetery, opened in 1855, covering 15 acres of ground in Charlton, south-east London.
+Charlton Cemetery is a cemetery, opened in 1855, covering 15 acre of ground in Charlton, south-east London.
 Situated in Cemetery Lane to the east of Charlton Park, the cemetery has retained its Victorian layout, and features two 19th-century chapels and numerous military graves.

-It was originally created as a "Gentleman's Cemetery" by Charlton Burial Board on eight acres of land that were formerly part of the estate of Sir Thomas Maryon Wilson.
-A further seven acres was added in the 20th century.
+It was originally created as a "Gentleman's Cemetery" by Charlton Burial Board on 8 acre of land that were formerly part of the estate of Sir Thomas Maryon Wilson.
+A further 7 acre was added in the 20th century.
 The two chapels are both 19th-century: the Church of England chapel is Early English style and has a stained glass west window (showing the Entombment) presented in 1865 by the local vicar; the Roman Catholic Chapel is in Decorated style.